Alyssum is a great flower. It’s hardy, easy to grow and makes for a beautiful ground cover. So no surprise it’s so popular.

 Why Compatibility Matters in the Garden

 In gardening it’s super important to think about plant compatibility.
 Why?
-Because some plants support each other, share their resources and ward off pests.
+Because some plants support each other, share their resources and keep away pests.

-But others can do the opposite – hinder growth, steal nutrients or attract harmful insects.
+But others can do the opposite – affect the growth of their neighbors, steal nutrients or attract insects that will do them harm.

-That’s why it’s key to understand and know which plants go together and which don’t.
-It can make the difference between a flourishing garden and one that struggles.
+That’s why you have to understand and know which plants go together and which don’t.
+It can make the difference between a garden that’s successful and one that struggles.

 So lets look at those that you should avoid planting with your alyssum.